mitchelwachtel/README-generator/created-READMEs/README.md

 ---
 ### Tests
+npm test

 ---
 ### Questions
-If you have any questions, please send me an email at m and I'll be quick to get back to you!
-Find me on GitHub at https://github.com/mekw
+If you have any questions, please send me an email at  and I'll be quick to get back to you!
+Find me on GitHub at https://github.com/